ant-design/ant-design/components/button/index.en-US.md

 ## When To Use

-A button means an operation(or a series of operations).
-Click a button will trigger corresponding business logic.
+A button means an operation (or a series of operations).
+Clicking a button will trigger corresponding business logic.

 ## API